Boeing completes detailed design for longest Dreamliner

-(Reuters) - Boeing Co (BA.N) said it completed detailed design for its newest and longest of three 787 jet models, the 787-10 Dreamliner, two weeks ahead of schedule.
+Dec 2 (Reuters) - Boeing Co said it completed detailed design for its newest and longest of three 787 jet models, the 787-10 Dreamliner, two weeks ahead of schedule.

 The milestone would mean the planemaker can release information needed to build parts and tools for procurement.